 Rockhaven Sanitarium was established in 1923 as a “secluded sanctuary” to treat ailing women with dignity in a home-like setting.
-The sanitarium treated its last troubled soul in 2001.
-After a failed attempt to run the property as a senior living facility, it finally closed its doors for good in 2006 and has sat abandoned and threatened ever since.
+It finally closed its doors for good in 2006 and has sat abandoned and threatened ever since.

 Fans of Rockhaven

 What started off as a two-story building on Honolulu Avenue in Montrose, CA eventually grew into 15 Craftsman and Spanish Revival-style buildings, 12 lots of land totaling 3.3 acres, facilities to treat over one hundred patients, a small hospital, a dining hall, and a professional kitchen.

 Friends of Rockhaven, which is a preservation group that sprung from the efforts by the Historical Society of the Crescenta Valley, is helping the City of Glendale maintain the grounds and buildings until something can be done to open it to the public as the park it was intended to be.

 When Rockhaven was shuttered for good in 2006, many patients’ belongings were left behind as if their owners were planning to return.
 Clothes remained hanging in closets, greeting cards stood on shelves and framed photos and even some bibles lingered on nightstands.
 The Friends of Rockhaven have recently began to clean the interiors of some of the buildings, leaving some of the original items out in the open just like they were when the place shut its doors for good over 9 years ago.

 When the city of Glendale purchased the site for $8.25 million in April 2008, they gathered together all of the lost belongings and put them into storage for safe keeping.